JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

     $ export PATH=$PATH:/usr/local/mysql/bin
     ```
     Check and make sure that your terminal recognizes `mysql` now.
 You might still get a MySQL specific error, but that's okay--we will fix that soon.
-    d.
-Unfortunately, this fix only works temporarily.
+    4. Unfortunately, this fix only works temporarily.
 If you open a new terminal tab, you will have to do `export PATH...` again.
 To allow the `mysql` to be a recognizable command every time, we will edit your computer's bash profile:
     ```shell
     $ nano ~/.bash_profile
     ```